Imasuengarret/task-manager-app/README.md

-A task manager app build with nodejs, express and mongoDB
+A task manager app built with nodejs, express and mongoDB